h-forhad/SampleMavenReopPublish/Readme.md

 # **Note:**

 For now, we are publishing the AAR files to a local storage outside of this project directory, so that another consumer app can consume these libraries.

+To upload artifacts to a remote storage, you can use the following code in respective build.gradle files:

+    repositories {
+         maven {
+              url = uri("remote url")
+         }
+    }

 # **Usage:**
 `